smartdevicelink/sdl_evolution/proposals/0119-SDL-passenger-mode.md

 ### Part 2 - Proxy

-In addition to modifying the notification, the proposed solution is to have a button in the default lock screen that certifies that the user *is not driving*.
-This will be shown if `lockScreenDismissalEnabled` is set to `true`, and hidden if set to `false`.
+In addition to modifying the notification, the proposed solution is to have a swipe up gesture to dismiss the lock screen, similar to Android Auto.
+This will be allowed if `lockScreenDismissalEnabled` is set to `true`, and hidden if set to `false`.
+If a subsequent notification is received, the lockscreen will re-appear.

-> "I am not driving"

-This will disable the lock screen, and for the remainder of that app's session, allow the app to discard distracted driver `DD_On` or `DD_Off` notifications from Core.
-This will allow access to the application's UI while allowing the features of SDL to be used in the vehicle.

 ## Potential downsides